naamon/Aman-Project/Exercise1/README.md

 The application displays the list of members of the health insurance funds Includes data on the corona virus
-You can add a health insurance member, edit details and delete Here are the main screenshots:
+You can add a health insurance member, edit details and delete Here are the

+##external dependencies:

+node.js, npm

+##main screenshots:
 Homescreen:

 ![alt text](image.png)